adeweaver/docs/src/oss/python/integrations/tools/writer.mdx

 ### Binding tools

-**Important Note**: WRITER only allows a single WRITER tool (translation, graph, web_search, llm, image, vision) to be bound at a time.
+**Important note**: WRITER only allows a single WRITER tool (translation, graph, web_search, llm, image, vision) to be bound at a time.
 You cannot bind multiple WRITER tools simultaneously.
 However, you can bind multiple custom function tools along with one WRITER tool.

 ```python
 # ✅ Correct: One WRITER tool + multiple function tools